 Recently, a new class of FOUR season tire has appeared.
 These tires from Nokian, Yokohama and Hankook, to name three brands, carry the mountain and snowflake logo, but their manufacturers also recommend them for summer use.
 They are marketed as All-Weather tires.
 From what the APA has seen, these tires use a hybrid tread that manages to meet the winter tire traction requirement in snow, combined with the harder compound more typical of a conventional all-season tire.
 The compromise?
 Ice traction is not covered by the snow tire standard, an unfortunate ommission that should have been corrected.
 On ice, the hard rubber compund of a four season tire will not equal a dedicated winter tire.
 If your lessor will accept them, these tires can make sense in the last year of your lease if both your winter and all-season tires are worn out.
 The only tire in this class APA has any experience with is the Nokian Hakkapeliitta WRG2.
 It performed very acceptably in a winter test, outperforming some dedicated winter tires; we have limited reports from consumers who said it's traction was fine over the first winter.
 The WRG2 is expensive.

-For autumn 2011 the APA has learned that All-Weather tires are being promoted fairly heavily by some retailers in Pacific Coast markets like Vancouver, where ice and wet weather predominate, but roads are relatively snow-free.
+All-Weather tires are being promoted fairly heavily by some retailers in Pacific Coast markets like Vancouver, where ice and wet weather predominate, but roads are relatively snow-free.
 The tires are being recommended as equivalent to winter tires, without the hassle of semi-annual changeovers.
 At this time, the APA does not have enough experience in the West Coast driving environment to make a recommendation.

 Four, not Two